ESP32 development board with built-in WiFi

 Whether you're building a simple sensor node or a complex IoT system, understanding ESP32 WiFi connectivity is essential for creating reliable wireless applications.

-By the end of this guide, you'll master ESP32 WiFi connection methods, understand different WiFi modes, and implement robust connection handling for your IoT projects.
+What You'll Learn: By the end of this guide, you'll master ESP32 WiFi connection methods, understand different WiFi modes, and implement robust connection handling for your IoT projects.

 Prerequisites

-ESP32 Development Board Any ESP32 variant with WiFi
+• ESP32 Development Board – Any ESP32 variant with WiFi

-Arduino IDE With ESP32 board package
+• Arduino IDE – With ESP32 board package installed

-USB Cable For programming and power
+• USB Cable – For programming and power

-WiFi Network 2.4GHz network credentials
+• WiFi Network – 2.4GHz network credentials

-WiFi Library Built-in ESP32 WiFi library
+• WiFi Library – Built-in ESP32 WiFi library

-Serial Monitor For debugging output
+• Serial Monitor – For debugging output

 Basic WiFi Connection